-Prerequisite: Spanish 202 or permission of instructor.
+Prerequisite: Spanish 202 or written permission of instructor.
+Credit: 3 Hours.

 SPAN 330 Spanish Civilization

 Significant cultural materials in development of civilization in Spain and Hispanic world.
 Readings in Spanish emphasizing vocabulary acquisition and reading comprehension.
 Offered when warranted by academic requirements or student interest.
 Prerequisite: Spanish 301 or written permission of instructor.
 Credit: 3 Hours.